top of page

 Canola Fields in the Klein Karoo

 • In summer, the vineyards are green as far as the eye can see.
-November is berry season.
-December and January are peach, plum and apricot season.
+November is apricot season.
+December and January are berry, peach and plum season.
 These summer fruits are available directly from the farmer or at local farmer’s markets and ‘padstals’.

 • In autumn, our Mediterranean-type climate heralds mild weather and harvest time: grapes for local wine production, olives (for table olives and olive oil), as well as late season fruits such as apples and pears.